These are the best Samsung Galaxy Watch 4 bands you can buy

 Let your skin breathe: Lerobo Soft Silicone Sports BandStaff Pick

 Those who plan to use their wearable for tracking workouts will need a breathable band.
 This option from Lerobo is one of the best Samsung Galaxy Watch 4 bands out there for active individuals.
-The band is made of high-grade silicone that's resistant to both sweat and water.
+The high-grade silicone band is resistant to sweat and water.
 It's lightweight and flexible with a unique air-hole design for superior comfort.

 Soft yet sturdy: Morsey Nylon Sport Band

-Another sport band that will provide you with the comfort and durability you need for workouts is this nylon option from Morsey.
-It's different from other nylon bands because it's made of a tighter woven nylon material to increase its softness and sturdiness.
-Also, the velcro strap is reinforced with fastening technology that keeps it secure.
+Another sport band that provides comfort and durability during workouts is this nylon option from Morsey.
+It's different from other nylon bands because of its tightly woven nylon material, increasing its softness and sturdiness.
+Also, the reinforced velcro strap sports fastening technology that keeps it extra secure.

-A rainbow of options: BOLESI Soft Silicone Sport Band (4-Pack)
+A rainbow of options: EverAct Sport Band (12-Pack)

-If you're looking to stock up and have plenty of colorful options available, consider investing in this 4-pack of silicone bands from BOLESI.
-In addition to coming in a wide array of stunning colors, the silicone material is made of premium material that prevents skin irritation.
-It's also waterproof and lightweight, so it'll never weigh you down during workouts.
+If you want to stock up on endless color options, consider this 12-pack of silicone bands from EverAct.
+Not only are there several stunning shades, but you can also pick a pack with a silver, black, or rose gold buckle to match your watch.
+Of course, you can select the size that meets your needs, too.
+Small is for wrists from 6.2 to 8 inches, and large is from 7 to 8.8 inches.

 Time to get fancy: Ritche Top Grain Leather Watch Band

 Some people may think they have to leave their smartwatch at home when a formal occasion pops up on their calendar.
-That's no the case when you have a fancy leather band like this one from Ritche.
+That's not the case when you have a fancy leather band like this one from Ritche.
 You'll appreciate that this band adopts top-grain cowhide leather.
 What's more, the bottom layer has a reinforced matte lining that's soft and breathable.

 Double the elegance: TRUMiRR Solid Stainless Steel Band + Mesh Woven Band (2-Pack)

-If you're looking for something other than leather to meet your formal occasion needs, you'll want to consider this 2-pack of premium stainless steel bands.
+If you're looking for something other than leather to meet your formal occasion needs, you'll want to consider this two-pack of premium stainless steel bands.
 The metal band consists of a fine polish that contributes to the elegant look of the band.
 The mesh woven band features a woven technology for a sleek and luxurious look.

 Always durable: Barton Canvas Watch Band

-When durability is your top priority, you simply can't go wrong with this cotton canvas band from Barton.
+When durability is your top priority, you can't go wrong with this cotton canvas band from Barton.
 The unique embroidery adds a perfect blend of style and strength that makes your band fashionable and functional.
 Choose from an abundance of color options, like Army Green, Navy Blue, Khaki Tan, Crimson Red, and many more.

 Flexible and unique: Obligatoryy Pattern Printed Silicone Band (2-Pack)

 If you're looking to stand out, the best Samsung Galaxy Watch 4 band for you is this unique pattern printed silicone band from Obligatory.
-You can opt for a two-pack, so you have more than one band to choose from.
-Some packs come with one solid band and one pattern band.
+You can opt for a two-pack, so you have more than one band.
+Some packs come with one solid and one pattern band.
 There are also a few single-pack options if you only need one watch band.

 No more bulky buckles: Olytop Soft Stretch Breathable Band

 Perhaps you're tired of traditional watch bands with bulky buckles.
 These soft elastic bands from Olytop are an ideal solution.
-The comfortable stretchy material comes with a small adjuster for making changes to the size.
+The comfortable stretchy material comes with a small adjuster to change the size.
 This Samsung Galaxy Watch 4 band will fit most wrists that range from 5.5 to 10 inches.
-There are many vibrant color patterns to pick from.
+There are many vibrant color patterns here to add to your collection.

 Best Samsung Galaxy Watch 4 bands: Pick your style